seumoo/seumoo-docs/docs/open_source/mdn_contributions.md

 ## What I Learned

 I learned about contributing to open source documentation using Github.
-This was my first creating pull requests, opening issues, and collaborating with others on a public Github repository.
+This was my first project creating pull requests, opening issues, and collaborating with others on a public Github repository.
 I had a lot of practice committing changes to pull requests and now understand how pull requests work and when to use them.

 Additionally, I received a lot of feedback on grammar and code changes from other contributors.
 I learned how to use Visual Studio Code to checkout my pull requests, review contributor comments, and implement file changes.
-I learned a lot of about how <code>WebAssembly</code> works though contributors explaining how the code examples worked.
+I also  learned about <code>WebAssembly</code> thanks to contributors explaining how the code examples worked.